chainopt/roe/index.md

 [![PyPI version](https://badge.fury.io/py/roe.svg)](https://badge.fury.io/py/roe)
 [![pypi supported versions](https://img.shields.io/pypi/pyversions/roe.svg)](https://pypi.python.org/pypi/roe)

+The [Roe River](https://en.wikipedia.org/wiki/Roe_River) is the shortest river in the world, spanning only 61 meters.
+That's why we named our tool roe, as we strive to make it the shortest path from creating a model to deployment.

 Before using, please ensure that [Python](https://www.python.org/downloads/) and [Docker](https://www.docker.com/products/docker-desktop) are installed and running on your machine.